guillemgarcia2183/Activity-Tracker/README.md

 4. Develop an Interface for easy integration and usage.

 ## 2. Requirements
+If you want to create your own code or modify it, you'll need to archive the following requirements.

 ### Python Screen Recorder Requirements
 To capture the screen, you'll need the following libraries:
 ```